bredamatt/MonteCarloVaRSimulator/README.md

 <div align="center"><img src="svg/MCtDnbma2k.svg"/></div>

-Essentially, this means take the square root of the (k,k) entry in the covariance matrix and subtract the square of the sum of entries to the left of the diagonal in the lower triangle matrix.
+Intuitively, this means take the square root of the (j,j) entry in the covariance matrix and subtract the square of the sum of entries to the left of the diagonal in the lower triangle matrix.

 ### Non-diagonal entries